Skip to content

 How to Measure Water Depth for In-Pool Furniture

-When you consider adding in-pool furniture to your swimming pool, knowing the water depth in your pool ledge or Baja shelf is critical.
-You certainly don’t want your in-pool loungers floating about.
-With several types of in-pool furnishings to choose from, each optimally designed for different water depths, you must know what your water depth is to select the best pool sundeck chairs and accessories.
+When you consider adding in-pool furniture to your swimming pool, knowing the water depth in your pool ledge or Baja shelf is critical for safety and comfort.

 If you’re building a new pool, recently added a pool ledge, or still have your builder’s design files, you can search for this information in your paperwork.
 Or, you can easily measure this for yourself with a ruler or tape measure.